-To ensure that we can identify $f{k,\tau}$, we assume that $Ef{k,\tau}(\zeta_k) = 0$, for $k = 1, 2, \ldots, s$.
+To ensure that we can identify $f{k,\tau}$ , we assume that $Ef{k,\tau}(\zeta_k) = 0$ , for k =

+$1, 2, \ldots, s$ .
 We assume the significant components are contained in the first s components, but that the s components are not all significant.

 There is a rich body of literature on functional additive models when the conditional mean of the scalar response is of interest.
-Müller and Yao (2008) considered the model $E(y|X) = \alpha + \sum{k=1}^{\infty} f_k(\xi_k)$.
+Müller and Yao (2008) considered the model $E(y|X) = \alpha + \sum{k=1}^{\infty} f_k(\xi_k)$ .
 They estimated $\{f_k\}$ using local polynomial smoothing, and regularized the model using truncation, as we do here.
-Zhu et al. (2014) estimated and selected the additive components in a reproducing kernel Hilbert space (RKHS) framework, adopting the component selection and smoothing operator (COSSO) penalty.
-Furthermore, Wong et al. (2018) extended the model to include partial linear functional additive regressions with multivariate functional predictors.
-However, fewer works examine conditonal quantile modeling with functional predictors.
+Zhu, Yao and Zhang (2014) estimated and selected the additive components in a reproducing kernel Hilbert space (RKHS) framework, adopting the component selection and smoothing operator (COSSO) penalty.
+Furthermore, Wong, Li and Zhu (2018) extended the model to include partial linear functional additive regressions with multivariate functional predictors.
+However, fewer works examine conditional quantile modeling with functional predictors.
 Kato (2012) pioneered this field by investigating the functional linear quantile regression.
 His analysis is based on fully observed X(t).
 In contrast, we allow observation errors in the predictor, and apply a B-spline approximation, which is computationally more convenient than the kernel method in terms of implementation.
-The relevant components are then selected using a SCAD penalty on the l_1 norm of each coefficient group.
+The relevant components are then selected using a SCAD penalty on the $l_1$ norm of each coefficient group.

 A related line of research is that on additive or sparse additive quantile regression models; see Horowitz and Lee (2005), Koenker (2011), Kato (2011), Lian (2012) and Lv et al. (2018).
 Our work differs from these studies in that we estimate the scores, which serve as pseudo-predictors, using an FPCA.
 Thus, theoretically, we need to deal with the error caused by the estimated predictors.
-This requires new bounds throughout the proof and new conditions constraining the number of components, number of knots in the splines, and tuning parameter in the penalty.